isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-accept.md

 ---
 # Accept a Deal in the Deal ID Inbox

-*Users in DSP Accounts that Are Mapped to SSP Accounts Only*
+*Users in [!DNL DSP] Accounts that Are Mapped to SSP Accounts Only*

 Use the Deal ID Inbox to quickly accept a private deal you've already negotiated with a publisher on Google Authorized Buyers, FreeWheel.